PrefectHQ/prefect/docs/core/concepts/secrets.md

 ## Default Secrets

 A few common secrets, such as authentication keys for GCP or AWS, have a standard naming convention as Prefect secrets for use by the Prefect pipeline or tasks in Prefect's task library.
-If you follow this naming convention when storing your secrets, all supported Prefect interactions with those services will be automatically configured.
+If you follow this naming convention when storing your secrets in Local Context or Environment Variables, all supported Prefect interactions with those services will be automatically configured.

 The following is a list of the default names and contents of Prefect Secrets that, if set and declared, can be used to automatically authenticate your flow with the listed service: